 But there's also, again, a lack of respect for what we don't know, which makes me very uncomfortable in science.

-And one of the reasons that I think that we should put a lot of doctors and scientists in prison as soon as we can is because they, they've really hurt us over the last, say, six years by not acknowledging what they don't know, overstating their own foresight about things that no human being can know.
+And one of the reasons that I think that we should put a lot of doctors and scientists in prison as soon as we can is because they've really hurt us over the last, say, six years by not acknowledging what they don't know, overstating their own foresight about things that no human being can know.

 Like there's no respect for the limits of the human mind.

-I think, generally speaking, the kind of history, at least like the modern history of like Silicon Valley, has gone from.
+I think generally speaking, the kind of history, at least like the modern history of like Silicon Valley, has gone from.

 I think it had some idea of kind of virtue ethics, right?